 Your Ceremony is Sacred

 My goal is to provide as discrete coverage of your ceremony as I can without distracting you or your guests from the importance of the moment and the vows that are being said.
 I do my best to keep a minimal photographer presence, If I need to change position, I’ll do so during the hymns.
-I try to keep my shutter clicks quiet and to a minimum during your vows, just waiting for the right looks and the right emotion so I’m not too distracting.
+I try to keep my movement to a minimum during your vows and ceremony, just waiting for the right looks and the right emotion so I’m not too distracting.

 Family Photos are Important (and Quick!)